Homeowners insurance is one of those things you have that you hope you never have to use, but it’s nice to know that if the worst happens, it’s there.

 When talking about coverage for your home, your homeowner’s insurance does cover items such as a replacement roof following a hail storm, a broken window from a thrown rock, or structure replacement from an accidental fire.
 It also covers these repairs or replacements on any structures attached to your home, such as an attached garage or deck.

 If you have a shed, detached garage, or other outbuildings on your property, your homeowner’s insurance also covers repair and replacement for damage to these structures under the same conditions.
+For any outbuilding that is a permanent part of your property, your homeowners insurance covers damage as long as the structure is attached to the ground and covers the outbuilding itself.

 Should someone break into your home and major valuables – your electronics, jewelry, and expensive furniture – are stolen, your homeowner’s insurance can provide coverage for these items.
 And, in the event of a fire or explosion, your personal property is covered up to a specified amount within your policy.